arjunxnair/arjunxnair.github.io/tabcorp/index.md

 ### Tabcorp

-As an independent contractor, I have worked across various business units (Marketing, Strategy and Enterprise Risk) at Tabcorp on a number of Data and Analytics projects over a period of 3.5 yrs
+As an independent contractor, I have worked across various business units (Marketing, Strategy and Enterprise Risk) at Tabcorp on a number of Data and Analytics initiatives over a period of ~ 4 years

 #### Data Strategy and Data Architecture
 - Data Lead for integration projects, while we merged the Tatts and Tabcorp wagering businesses, the role included implementing various strategic data initiatives.